 - 6 months in Clark County Detention Center (or other county jail), and/or

-- $1,000 in fines
+- $1,000 in fines4

-Once a defendant gets a misdemeanor conviction in Nevada, he/she has to wait for one (1) more year before the court may seal the criminal record.
-Once the record is sealed, the conviction won’t show up in most background checks.
-Read more about sealing Nevada criminal records.
+Once a defendant gets a misdemeanor conviction in Nevada for giving obscene materials to a minor, he/she has to wait for one (1) more year before the court may seal the criminal record.
+Once the record is sealed, the conviction will not show up in most background checks.

-To learn about California Penal Code 288.2 | Harmful matter sent with the intent to seduce a minor, go to our information page California Penal Code 288.2 | Harmful matter sent with the intent to seduce a minor.
+In California?
+Go to our information page California Penal Code 288.2 | Harmful matter sent with the intent to seduce a minor.